awsdocs/amazon-rekognition-developer-guide/doc_source/delete-faces-procedure.md

    This example deletes a single face from a collection\.

    Change the value of `collectionId` to the collection that contains the face that you want to delete\.
-Change the value of `faces`to the ID of the face that you want to delete\.
+Change the value of `faces` to the ID of the face that you want to delete\.
+To delete multiple faces, add the face IDs to the `faces` array\.

    ```
+   //Copyright 2018 Amazon.com, Inc. or its affiliates.
+All Rights Reserved.
+   //PDX-License-Identifier: MIT-0 (For details, see https://github.com/awsdocs/amazon-rekognition-developer-guide/blob/master/LICENSE-SAMPLECODE.)

    package aws.example.rekognition.image;
    import com.amazonaws.services.rekognition.AmazonRekognition;